Hi! I'm Sally.

 I write nonfiction, memoir-ish style stories that I draw from my own life with my husband and two sons on our modern-day homestead.
 It comes with its fair share of surprises, victories, setbacks, and lessons--many, many lessons.
 And it calls for a heavy dose of trust.
 I try to capture the more interesting (I hope you think so) moments to retell.

-"Finish" is the word I chose for this year.
+"Finish" is my word for the year.
 It reminds me to focus on doing one thing at a time.
 Read one book at a time.
 (Not 5.)
 Finish a project before starting another.
 (This is hard!)
-Listen carefully.
-Pay attention.
-Read along as I share the tension that comes from slowing down in a fast moving world.
+And done is better than perfect.

 Moving from Memoir-ish to Memoir

 I set another goal this year: write and self-publish one memoir.
 I'll share with you my process (because I need accountability) just in case you've been flirting with writing memoir, too.
 We can learn from each other.
 Deal?